 The End Racial and Religious Profiling Act would prohibit federal, state, and local law enforcement from targeting a person based on actual or perceived race, ethnicity, national origin, religion, gender, gender identity, or sexual orientation.
 The bill requires law enforcement to maintain adequate policies and procedures designed to eliminate profiling, including increased data collection in order to accurately assess the extent of the problem.
 The bill also requires training for law enforcement officials on issues of profiling and mandates the creation of procedures for receiving, investigating, and responding to complaints of alleged profiling

 The End Racial and Religious Profiling Act was reintroduced in the Senate by Sen. Ben Cardin (D-MD) on March 30, 2023.
-It has not yet been reintroduced in the House of Representatives.
+It was not reintroduced in the House of Representatives.

 For more information, please contact legislation@hrc.org.
 Read about other federal legislation pertinent to the LGBTQ+ community here.